rmosayebi/rmosayebi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome to my personal website!
+Welcome!

-I am currently a Senior Engineer at [Qualcomm Technologies, Inc](https://www.qualcomm.com) working under [Enoch Lu](https://www.linkedin.com/in/enoch-lu-17a70546)'s lead.
-I received my Ph.D. in the [Bradley Department of Electrical and Computer Engineering](https://ece.vt.edu) at [Virginia Tech](https://vt.edu) under supervision of [Harpreet S. Dhillon](https://www.dhillon.ece.vt.edu).
-In Summers 2021 and 2020, I was a system engineering intern at [Qualcomm Technologies, Inc](https://www.qualcomm.com).
-I received my B.Sc. and M.Sc. degrees in Electrical Engineering from the [University of Tehran](https://ut.ac.ir/en), Iran, in 2012 and 2014, respectively.
+I am currently a Postdoctoral Fellow at [University of British Columbia](https://https://www.ubc.ca/) working with [Lutz Lampe](https://people.ece.ubc.ca/lampe/).
+Prior to that, I was a Postdoctoral Fellow at [University of Pompeu Fabra](https://www.upf.edu/en/) working with [Angel Lozano Lampe](https://www.upf.edu/web/angel-lozano).
+I received my B.Sc., M.Sc., and Ph.D. degress in the [Department of Electrical Engineering](https://ece.vt.edu) at [Sharif University of Technology](https://www.ee.sharif.edu/en/), Iran, under supervision of [Masoume Nasiri-Kenari](http://ee.sharif.ir/~mnasiri/) and [Amin Gohari](http://sharif.edu/~aminzadeh/), in 2012, 2014, and 2018, respectively.

 Research Interests